ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day08/README.md

 I decided to use a **hash set** approach, using a temporary object `unordered_set<int> seen` to implement a solution for Part 1.
 Every time an instruction is executed, I insert its `index` into `seen`.
 Since `unordered_set` does not allow duplicate values, whenever I find an **insert operation** that fails, I can *break*, since I found the start of the *infinite loop*.

  - While simulating the *boot code*, I used two variables `accumulator` and `currentIndex` to represent the current value of the accumulator and the current index.
-These are updated, depending on the instruction being executed.
+These are updated depending on the instruction being executed.
  - I keep simulating the *boot code* as long as `currentIndex` is within bounds, meaning within 0 and n.
  -  For each instruction, I first check if it was already executed by trying to insert its `currentIndex` into the **hash set** `seen`.
-If this **insert operation** fails, I found the loop, so I can return the `accumulator` for Part 1's solution.
+If this **insert operation** fails, I have found the loop, so I can return the `accumulator` for Part 1's solution.
  - Otherwise, I take the `currentInstruction` as a constant reference and check the operation type:

    - If it is an **acc** instruction, I update `accumulator` with the argument of the current instruction and increment the current index.
-   - If it is a **nop** instruction I simply increment `currentIndex`.
+   - If it is a **nop** instruction, I simply increment `currentIndex`.
    - If it is a **jmp** instruction, I set the current index by adding the (possibly negative) argument of the current instruction.

 Eventually, one of the **insert operations** into the **hash set** will fail, at which point I return the `accumulator` value, which is the solution to Part 1.